GET TAX RELIEF NOW!

 Who This Checklist Is For

-• You are an owner, officer, manager, or responsible person who may face personal
+● You are an owner, officer, manager, or other responsible person who may face personal liability for unpaid payroll taxes.

-• The IRS has sent you a notice about payroll tax debt, or you know, payroll taxes remain
+● The IRS has sent you a notice regarding payroll tax debt, or you are aware that your business has unpaid payroll tax obligations.

-• You are an employee questioning whether the correct amounts were withheld from your
+● You are an employee who is questioning whether the correct amounts were withheld from your paycheck.

-• Your issue involves only state payroll taxes
+● Your issue involves only state payroll taxes and does not include federal payroll tax obligations.

-• You have been referred to a federal prosecutor or a criminal investigation
+● You have been referred to a federal prosecutor or are currently under criminal investigation.

-• Your payroll tax liability was fully discharged in a completed bankruptcy
+● Your payroll tax liability was fully discharged through a completed bankruptcy proceeding.

 Decision Map: What Matters Most